MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 unique within that top-level scope.
 In this later component, the multi-level IDs can be parsed by looking for '.' characters.

-## Hashing for Fixed Sized ID Systems

-Systems that require the IDs to be a fixed size must hash IDs to fit into the required size (for example, 16 bytes or 8 bytes)  This must be one with the hash algorithm defined here which we call HASH_N (where N is the number of bytes of the resulting binary blob).
-HASH_N is described precisely in the appendix but it is basically a Base64 decoder modified to accept any input characters, and to circularly XOR the output bytes until the input is consumed (hash).
-This hash function has the following useful characteristics

-1. It input can be anything string,
-2. Its output is always N bytes.
-3. When operating on Base64 encoded input that of size N, it produces the same result as simply decoding (no information loss).
-4. It is as efficient as Base64 decoding.

-This mechanism has the following useful ramifications:

-1. IDs from two like minded systems work without any loss of information.
-2. Multi-tiered and two-tiered systems interoperate on the top-most their (since they both have a top tier ID)
-3. A two-tiered fixed-size ID system can accept ANY Id, and in particular an ID from a multi-tiered ID system.
-4. ID  has a useful comparison operator that works even in this mixed case.
-Basically if the IDs don't match perfectly, you also test if they match if HASH_N is applied to both (you may need to do this twice, once for the N of the first operand, and once for the N of the other operand).

 ## Practical Impacts of the standard